CraftAcademyLabs/ca_course/prototypes_&_classes.md

 # Prototypes & Classes

 ###JavaScript Prototypes
-All JavaScript objects inherit the properties and methods from their prototype.
+All JavaScript objects inherit the properties and methods from their prototype (`Date, Array, RegExp, Function`, ....).

-Objects created using an object literal, or with new `Object()`, inherit from a prototype called `Object.prototype`.

-Objects created with new `Date()` inherit the `Date.prototype`.

-The `Object.prototype` is on the top of the prototype chain.

-All JavaScript objects (`Date, Array, RegExp, Function`, ....) inherit from the `Object.prototype`.
+We use `.prototype` to group methods together, not unlike a Ruby class.

 ###Javascript "Classes"